Updated August 2026 · Verified against City of Edmonton guidelines

 50%

 Storefront Refresh Grant provides Up to $1,000 (50% of costs).
-Matching reimbursement grant for minor exterior improvements in Edmonton's Business Improvement Areas.
+The City of Edmonton's Storefront Refresh Grant is a matching reimbursement grant for small exterior renovations in Edmonton's Business Improvement Areas and other Council-approved areas.
 The program covers up to 50% of eligible costs.
 Applications are accepted on an ongoing basis.
-(As of March 2026, verified against City of Edmonton program guidelines)
+Approval odds: ~65–75% (GrantCompass analysis)

 Eligibility & Details